BAUBAU

 A Play Space for Kids

 Playing, laughing, making noise, letting off steam, doing nothing – all in an exhibition venue!
-From 4 September 2024, BAUBAU invites children to do exactly that.
-The artist Kerstin Brätsch designed an admission-free play space for kids, where more is allowed than forbidden.
+With BAUBAU, the artist Kerstin Brätsch designed an admission-free play space for kids, where more is allowed than forbidden.
 On the Gropius Bau’s ground floor, colourful wallpapers, structures, objects and open-ended material called “loose parts” configure flexible spaces that are shaped by children’s activities.
-They set the tone and decide what happens in this place, as it becomes a space for possibilities that can change from one day to the next.
+They set the tone and decide what happens in this place.
+BAUBAU opened as a pilot project in early September 2024 and continues to evolve.

 Perhaps children can tell us so much about their own world that it can also be a model for us?